-Dr Alex Holmes completed his PhD in 2018 at the University of Melbourne on the effects of soil moisture, temperature and precipitation extremes on fire risk and intensity in an Australian context.
-His research has provided agencies with a better understanding of the mechanics behind soil moisture deficits and their influence on fire intensity.
-Before starting his PhD, Alex completed his Masters in atmospheric sciences and meteorology in Switzerland.
+Dr Alexander Holmes’ PhD investigated the effects of soil moisture, temperature and precipitation extremes on fire risk and intensity, providing fire and land management agencies with a better understanding of the mechanics behind soil moisture deficits and their influence on fire intensity.
+Evidence through

-He now works as a research officer at NSW Rural Fire Service where he is responsible for producing computer programs and code to manipulate and create datasets as well as analyse their physical properties.
+Alex now works as a scientific researcher at the NSW Rural Fire Service where he is responsible for producing computer programs and code to manipulate and create datasets, as well as analyse their physical properties.
+Part of this role includes researching potential improvements in the models used by the new National Fire Danger Ratings System.

 Student project